XENON Supports Thales To Deliver High Fidelity For Australian Army Tiger Helicopter Simulator

 Thales had originally sourced hardware from specialist high performance computing consultancy, XENON, and was familiar with the quality of its previous solutions.
 Based on this experience, Thales consulted XENON again both for hardware and technical design, to understand what would deliver the latest processing power and highest visual fidelity system.

-With experience in working with research, scientific and media organisations including CSIRO, NeCTAR and ICAA (Independent Cinema Association of Australia), XENON has carved out a strong reputation for designing and delivering high performance specialised solutions that provide compute processing, user experience and cost benefits.
+With experience in working with research, scientific and entertainment organisations including CSIRO, NeCTAR and ICAA (Independent Cinema Association of Australia) among others, XENON has carved out a strong reputation for designing and delivering high performance specialised solutions that provide compute processing, user experience and cost benefits.
 Thales contracted XENON to design the hardware and network infrastructure for the operating system and management software, and then provide prototypes to Thales Australia to load its own software and deploy across the image generators for delivery to the projectors.

 “Delivering systems to the Armed Forces is not like mass producing a car.
 It’s a highly specialised and highly critical technical environment that requires niche expertise.
 Simulator downtime needs to be accounted for, minimised and planned to the most precise point, all while keeping personnel trained, projects on time and costs within budget.“